lovell/sharp/README.md

 #### sharpen()

-Perform a mild sharpen of the resultant image.
-This typically reduces performance by 30%.
+Perform a mild sharpen of the output image.
+This typically reduces performance by 10%.

 #### interpolateWith(interpolator)